markokajzer/discord-soundbot/README.md

 The same is possible for exit sounds with `!exit <sound>` which will play the specified sound when leaving a voice channel.

+Administrators can set the entrance/exit sounds for other users.
+Simply add their user id after the sound, e.g. `!entrance <sound> 1234567890`

 ### Tagging and searching sounds

 When your library of sounds gets too big and you forget what kinds of sounds you have, you can add tags to sounds.